shaiyon/SubredditBot/README.md

 When you feel satisfied with the samples generated, ```CTRL+C``` to end training and save the model.

 Next, make a reddit account for your bot, and navigate to https://www.reddit.com/prefs/apps/.
 Click *Create App*, set up the application, and fill in [config.py](../master/config.py) with the proper parameters.
+Note that the bot won't be able to make multiple comments in quick succession with low karma, so try to post a few comments organically first if possible.

 Now, you can run the [bot](../master/config.py)!